 prevention and treatment of deformity in severe cerebral palsy

-Dr. Katherine (Katy) Rudolph is physical therapist and researcher in the Westbrook College of Health Professions.
+Dr. Katherine (Katy) Rudolph is physical therapist and researcher in the Department of Physical Therapy in the Westbrook College of Health Professions at UNE.
 She earned an MSPT Boston University in 1989 and a PhD in Biomechanics and Movement Science from the University of Delaware (UD) in 1998.
 After post-doctoral training in the Center for Biodynamics at Boston Universitiy she accepted a faculty position at UD where she remained from September, 1999 thru August, 2011.
-While at UD she rose to the level of Associate Professor with tenure in the Department of Physical Therapy and served as the Director of the Interdisciplinary PhD Program...
+She joined the UNE family in September, 2011.

 PT, DPT, MS, PCS